Kurt Browning: Career

+As figure skating historian James R. Hines has stated, "Browning is remembered for outstanding interpretative programs".
+For example, Hines calls Browning's free skating program in 1993, set to music from the film Casablanca and choreographed by Sandra Bezic, "is most memorable".
+He portrayed Rick, Humphrey Bogart's character, and like Bogart, wore a white dinner jacket.
 One of Browning's iconic programs is "Singin' in the Rain", where he emulates Gene Kelly's dancing in the film.
-Choreographed by Sandra Bezic and debuted in a CBC-TV special in 1994, this program is still asked to be performed at ice shows after 20 years.
+Choreographed by Bezic and debuted in a CBC-TV special in 1994, this program is still asked to be performed at ice shows after 20 years.
+He has also appeared in made-for-television films and toured with Stars on Ice.

 As a commentator, Browning has made frequent appearances since turning professional in 1994.
 He has been a regular colour commentator for the CBC at major skating events since 2006.

 Browning appeared in the 2006 Fox television program Skating with Celebrities.
 Starting in 2009, he was the co-host of Battle of the Blades.

 As a choreographer, he has choreographed programs for many figure skaters including: